-Pete Curtis is a veteran collegiate soccer coach who completed his sixth season as head coach at Washington & Jefferson College in 2012.
-This fall marked the 23rd year of collegiate coaching for Curtis, including head coaching stints at all three NCAA divisions.
+Pete Curtis is a veteran collegiate soccer coach who completed his seventh season as head coach at Washington & Jefferson College in 2013.
+This fall marked the 24th year of collegiate coaching for Curtis, including head coaching stints at all three NCAA divisions.

 In 2011, Curtis led the Presidents to the first regular-season PAC Championship in school history following an 8-0-1 record in conference play.
 Under Curtis' guidance, W&J set a new school-record low for goals allowed during three consecutive seasons.
 W&J gave up 13 goals in 2011, surpassing the record of 16 set in 2010.

 W&J claimed the 2010 PAC championship with a 3-0 victory over Westminster.
 The Presidents earned a third-straight trip to the NCAA Division III Tournament.
 The conference championship also follows two-straight, record-breaking seasons.

 W&J set a school record with 15 wins during its 2008 season on the way to its first-ever, PAC Championship.
 W&J followed that up by knocking off regular-season champion Grove City 1-0 in 2009 to earn its second-straight trip to the NCAA Division III Tournament.

 Curtis played a large role in the development of Spencer Ahrenholtz '10, who became the 24th student-athlete overall and the first women's soccer player in school history to be selected to the ESPN The Magazine/CoSIDA Academic All-America Team.
 She earned All-PAC laurels in all three seasons under Curtis and made the 2009 NSCAA All-Great Lakes Region squad.